beehead/nmap_scan_vulnerscom/README.md

 # nmap_scan_vulnerscom
-## install nmap, download vulners script, scans and sends result on email
+## plan to make on bash
-### plan to make on bash
+install nmap, download vulners script, scans and sends result on email